Niimaa/apinatomy/README.md

 We will generally call the resulting visualization a *circuitboard*, because the plugin system allows for various content to appear on top of the treemap, floating over the treemap, or interconnecting the tiles inside the treemap.
-We will use the term *treemap* when we consider only the (possibly nested) tile-structure.
+We will use the term *treemap* when we consider only the (nested) tile-structure.

 ## Installation